lerouxb/grabber/README.md

 ChromeDriver is straight-forward to install via npm install, but if you want to use Firefox to take screenshots you'll have to be running Selenium server.

+If you want ChromeDriver to be started by grabber.chrome you'll also have to `npm install chromedriver`.
+It is a relatively large and platform-dependent dependency, so it isn't in package.json.
+Alternatively you can keep it running in the background just like you would with the Selenium server.

 Try out some of these guides for getting Xvfb and Selenium running so that you can take "headless" screenshots in a Linux environment.
 You probably don't want to be screenshotting in OSX or Windows or a real (non-framebuffer) X server